OliverRodax/ePaper/README.md

 I am using a Raspberry PI 3 b+ a GooDisplay HAT and a waveshare 7.5inch E-ink Display

-The Dashboard displays live weather data and a forecast of up to 5 days
+The Dashboard displays live weather data, a forecast of up to 5 days, when to water your plants and which medicine to take today!

 How to Set up: